cs3org/OCM-API/IETF-OCM.md

   and an Administrator that does not recognise a proposed peer is expected to refuse it.
 Implementations MUST NOT apply such a notification automatically.
+* The `OCM_SERVER_ADDED` Notifications an OCM Server sends on startup for members obtained from a third-party Directory Service or an out-of-band pre-populated list (see [Third-party Directory Service](#third-party-directory-service)) reach servers with which no prior peer-announced exchange took place.
+A recipient has no way to distinguish such a notification from one resulting from the incremental convergence of [Peer-announced Directory](#peer-announced-directory): its own Administrator's agreement remains the only safeguard, as noted above.
 * Membership is only eventually consistent.
 In particular, a removal only ever states that the sender's own directory no longer contains the recipient, and cannot be enforced on the other members: a server